zaphoyd/heat_diffusion/readme.md

 Objects can be created with any length and subdivided into discrete partitions.
 Length (lx,ly,lz) and partitioning (nx,ny,nz) are independent for each dimension.
 Objects can be initialized using a FLAT or GAUSSIAN method.

-Two solvers are (mostly) implimented.
+Five solvers are (mostly) implimented.
 Forward-Time Central-Space is implimented for all three dimensions.
 Crank Nicholson is implimented in 1D and 2D.
 The matrix and object storage/serialization code was designed before I understood exactly how Crank-Nicholson actually worked.
 As a result it is heavily optimized for FTCS (dimensionally independent lookups) and embarassingly slow at CN which needs memory contiguous matricies and vectors to really work at all.
 I have not implimented 3D Crank Nicholson because without rewriting my matrix and object data structures it would be too slow to even test for correctness.

-Both solvers support adding an arbitrary time independent source term and both flat (with the option to specify a non-zero boundary value) and periodic where the boundary conditions wrap around.
+Both FTCS and Crank Nicholson support adding an arbitrary time independent source term and both flat (with the option to specify a non-zero boundary value) and periodic where the boundary conditions wrap around.

+Jacobi, Gauss-Seidel, and successive over-relaxation (SOR) solvers for 1D, 2D, and 3D were added at a later point.
+All three new solvers should work with periodic boundary conditions, non-cubic domains, and the constant source term but those features have not been extensively tested.

 ## heat_test
 This is a simple command line utility that bootstraps the solver code and allows running the solver in small input tests.
 It has no external dependencies beyond the C++11 STL.